-- Corporate website: The Town Council's www.sedgefieldtowncouncil.gov.uk site is used to provide information about the Council, its structure, its services, introduce its staff and Councillors, provide a depository of agendas, minutes, policies etc. - Twitter account: The Town Council's @SedgefieldTC is a means of putting out a 280 character limited message in a familiar, friendly and inviting tone, while still being professional and polite.
+- Corporate website: The Town Council's www.sedgefieldtowncouncil.gov.uk site is used to provide information about the Council, its structure, its services, introduce its staff and Councillors, provide a depository of agendas, minutes, policies and promote Sedgefield Parish Hall and Sedgefield Youth Club etc. - X account: The Town Council's @SedgefieldTC is a means of putting out a 280 character limited message in a familiar, friendly and inviting tone, while still being professional and polite.
 Careful thought needs to be given to the message to ensure it fits with the character allowance.
 Appendix 2 provides further information regarding the tone of such messages and gives examples of information the Town Council can post.